pyscf/pyscf-forge/CONTRIBUTING.md

 After a feature has been added to PySCF-forge for over 6 months, developers can open an issue to request to transfer the feature to the PySCF core branch.
-The proposal template can be accessed at (TBD).
+A Feature Transfer Proposal template is available when creating a new GitHub issue.
 The proposal will be reviewed during the PySCF board meetings, held approximately every 3 months.
 If it is decided that the feature is incompatible with the requirements of the core branch, the board may recommend additional modifications, or that the feature be removed from PySCF-forge.